camunda/camunda-docs-static/get-started/content/spring/service-task.md

 ## Use Spring Auto-Deployment for BPMN 2.0 Processes

-For the process to be deployed, we use the auto-deployment feature provided by the Camunda engine Spring integration.
+For the process to be deployed, use the auto-deployment feature provided by the Camunda engine Spring integration.
 In order to use this feature, modify the definition of the `processEngineConfiguration` bean inside your `src/main/webapp/WEB-INF/applicationContext.xml` file:

 ```xml
 <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.spring.SpringProcessEngineConfiguration">